oardi/expressjs-typescript-starter/readme.md

 Use Postman or any other Client to test if your Dev Server is running by calling an Endpoint like

 `http://localhost:8080`

+this will call the first GET Call listet above - which will return 'hello expressjs typescript starter'

 ## Postman